RFCNLP/RFCNLP/tutorials/attacker.synthesis.md

 2. check which properties (from a list of known correctness properties) the extracted FSM supports; and
 3. perform automated attacker synthesis on the extracted FSM.

 Our code can be used to perform attacker synthesis against other RFCs, but you need to write correctness properties first.
-The process is a little complicated - we will document how to do this in the future.

 The CLI output begins with a comparison of the extracted FSM to the canonical FSM.
 For example: